bakill3/Inoverso/README.md

 The database contains several tables that work together to store the necessary information:

 - `users`: Holds user credentials and profiles.
-- `projects`: Catalogs project information displayed in the portfolio.
+- `chat`: Stores real-time chat conversations between users.
+- `localizacoes`: Contains location data for various functionalities within the portal.
-- `messages`: Archives communication between clients and service providers.
+- `mensagens`: Archives messages exchanged between clients and service providers.
+- `notificacoes`: Manages notifications for users about various interactions and updates.
-- `quotes`: Tracks service quotations and responses.
+- `orcamentos`: Tracks service quotations, requests, and responses.
+- `portfolio`: Catalogs information displayed in the portfolio section.
+- `projetos`: Stores project-related data for the portfolio.
+- `status`: Defines various status codes for operations and interactions within the portal.

+These tables are interconnected with appropriate foreign keys to maintain the integrity of relationships within the data.

 These tables are interconnected with appropriate foreign keys to maintain the integrity of relationships within the data.